intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 The ability to change protocols depends on exercising the extension and version negotiation mechanisms that support change.
-Protocols that don't use these mechanisms can find that deploying changes can be difficult and costly.
+Protocols that don't use these mechanisms can find it difficult and costly to deploy changes.

 --- middle

 # Introduction

-A successful protocol {{?SUCCESS=RFC5218}} will change in ways that allow it to continue to fulfill the needs of its users.
+A successful protocol {{?SUCCESS=RFC5218}} needs to change in ways that allow it to continue to fulfill the needs of its users.
 New use cases, conditions and constraints on the deployment of a protocol can render a protocol that does not change obsolete.